 Yeah, I admit...I felt good, choked up even, as I watched them walk away on this, Canada Day long weekend.

 The next morning, right at 10 a.m. as we all open our booths for the day, guess who shows up?
 Yes, Richard and his family.
 Richard eagerly thrusts a very cool piece of paper art/sculpture and says "Look what I made!"

 Of course, I made it sound like it was the best thing I'd ever seen.
 But the truth is it was extremely well done and I didn’t have to pretend.

 His dad said that they were invited to a barbecue that night before, by a work colleague, and that all Richard could do was tell everyone about me and my artwork.
 As well, as that he needed to make something too.
 He said Richard spent part of that night and then got up early in the morning to finish it as he "JUST HAD TO SHOW ANDREW!" before I went back to Toronto.

 We then spent more time talking and I said "Well, you now have a friend in Canada, Richard.
 Keep watching my website and see the new things I create, and now that your dad has my business card, you keep sending me what you make.
 Then, I will see you again next summer."
 He said it was a deal.
 I again shook all their hands and wished them an amazing summer.

-The point to sharing this story is that it in moments like this it really is so utterly, blatantly obvious how dramatic and meaningful an effect you can have when you take the time to acknowledge what a child wants.
+The point to sharing this story is that in moments like this, it really is so utterly, blatantly obvious how dramatic and meaningful an effect you can have when you take the time to acknowledge what a child wants.
 To see what a child is seeing.
-To find it within yourself to be attracted to what a child is attracted to and then taking the time to indulge in it.
+To find it within yourself to be attracted to what a child is attracted to and then take the time to indulge in it.
 With them.